Kennedy’s Keto Claim for Schizophrenia: Fact or Fiction?

 How to Stay Grounded in Wellness Trends

-• Consult Professionals: Before trying drastic dietary changes like keto, speak with a doctor or dietitian, especially if you have a medical condition.
+• Talk to professionals: Before trying restrictive diets like keto, consult a doctor or dietitian, particularly if you have existing health conditions.

 🌿 Find Your Next Shell